framilano/T4Server/README.md

 ### Unable to load import '_BinkWaitStopAsyncThread@4' from module 'binkw32.dll'
    + Check your PAT variable in `T4_**_server.sh`.
 (It will be ping binkw32.dll dir)
-   + Make sure to your user can read the file in all sub-dir of T4Server.
+   + Make sure to your user can read the file in all sub-dir of  PlutoniumLinuxHosting.

 ### Server doesn't appear in Plutonium Servers List
    + Check if your server port is open with UDP protocol.
 (Example: 28961)